Wealthy Affiliate is not a pyramid scheme and I’m going to prove it to you.

-To keep a long story short, after falling for various scams (way too many to mention) I joined Wealthy Affiliate as a free Starter member in March of 2014.
+After falling for way too many scams I joined Wealthy Affiliate as a sceptical free Starter member.
 A week later I decided to upgrade to the Premium membership at $49 a month and I’ve been a member now for 6 years.

 Here’s my promise to you:

 I haven’t got to where I am today by blagging people and I’m not here to try and pull the wool over your eyes.
 In this post, I’m going to be honest and upfront with you, then it’s up to you to decide what you want to do next.

 Alright!
-Without further ado, let’s find out if Wealthy Affiliate is a pyramid scheme or not…
+Let’s find out why Wealthy Affiliate is NOT a pyramid scheme…

 Wikipedia defines a pyramid scheme as:

 “… a business model that recruits members via a promise of payments or services for enrolling others into the scheme, rather than supplying investments or sale of products or services.”

 I also like this definition from the US Federal Trade Commission:

 “They promise consumers or investors large profits based primarily on recruiting others to join their program, not based on profits from any real investment or real sale of goods to the public.”